fraktalio/fstore-sql/README.md

 ## Design

-The SQL functions and schema we provide will help you to persist, query and stream events in a robust way, but the **decision-making** and **view-handling** logic would be something that you would have to implement on your own.
+The SQL functions and schema we provide will help you to persist, query, and stream events in a robust way, but the **decision-making** and **view-handling** logic would be something that you would have to implement on your own.

- - Decision-making process is a **command handler** that is responsible for handling the command/intent and producing new events/facts.
+ - The decision-making process is a **command handler** responsible for handling the command/intent and producing new events/facts.
-   - We call this function a **decider**.
+   - We call this function a **decide**.
-   - You can run it as an edge-function on [Deno](https://deno.com/deploy).
+   - You can run it as an edge function on [Deno](https://deno.com/deploy).
- - View-handling process is an **event handler** that is responsible for handling the event/fact and producing new view/query model.
+ - The view-handling process is an **event handler** that is responsible for handling the event/fact and producing a new view/query model.
-   - We call this function a **view**.
+   - We call this function a **evolve**.
-   - You can run it as an edge-function on [Deno](https://deno.com/deploy).
+   - You can run it as an edge function on [Deno](https://deno.com/deploy).
-   - `pg_crone` and `pg_net` extensions are used to schedule the event publishing process and send the HTTP request/`event` to the edge-function (view) to handle the `event`. handler.
+   - `pg_crone` and `pg_net` extensions are used to schedule the event publishing process and send the HTTP request/`event` to the edge function (view) to handle the `event`. handler.

-Consider [Supabase](https://supabase.io/) as a Postgres database on steroids, with a built-in Authentication, instant APIs, Edge Functions, Realtime subscriptions, Storage, and Vector embeddings...
+Consider [Supabase](https://supabase.io/) as a Postgres database on steroids, with built-in Authentication, instant APIs, Edge Functions, real-time subscriptions, Storage, and Vector embeddings...

 ## fmodel